 “We are pleased that Her Royal Highness, The Princess Royal visited our latest development in Kent, where we are committed to working with Parish and Borough Councils.
 The visit will help to promote the value that small-scale affordable housing developments can bring to villages like Warehorne, providing well-designed homes in partnership with and for the benefit of the community.
 Affordable rural developments provide a secure and safe place for local people to live, in the communities they serve and support.
 This is English Rural’s second development in Warehorne – the first being nearly 25 years ago.
 We are always pleased when villages invite us back into their community.
 This not only highlights the continuing need for affordable homes but also demonstrates the trust they have in English Rural.
 The new affordable homes at Goldfield will play an important role in safeguarding a vibrant, active and working village that includes a mixture of age groups and income earners.

 We always welcome the opportunity to work with other villages to support them with developing their own affordable homes for local people.”

-After meeting local residents and viewing the homes, Her Royal Highness will join invited guests and partners involved in the project over refreshments.
-Afterwards, a local child will present a posy to The Princess.
+After meeting local residents and viewing the homes, Her Royal Highness joined invited guests and partners involved in the project over refreshments.
+Afterwards, a local child presented a posy to The Princess.

 Cllr Lee Small, Chairman of Warehorne Parish Council, said: –